-The fact that the event does not contain the center of the hyperbola, proves that processing by correlation to produce conventional shot-gathers has failed.
-Specifically the requirement to sum the correlations from many shots in equation 1.1 has not been honored.
 If only a single impulsive subsurface source is captured by a passively recording array, correlation simply shifts the event up such that it arrives at t = 0 at the master trace used to create the gather.
-The panels in Figure 3.10 all show four lines (receiver locations marked with circles in Figure 3.6) from the same virtual shot location as Figure 3.9.
+The panels in Figure 3.12 all show four lines (receiver locations marked with circles in Figure 3.7) from the same virtual shot location as Figure 3.10.
 The panels were produced with data from the four time intervals into which the raw data volume was divided.
-Panel c is a subset of the gather shown in Figure 3.9.
-Each trace was correlated with the first trace in the panels changes, but the presence and kinematics of the strong event is the same.
+Panel c is a subset of the gather shown in Figure 3.10.
+Each trace was correlated with the first trace in the panel.
+Thus the event on the autocorrelated trace is at time zero.
+Some of the character of the panels changes, but the presence and kinematics of the strong event is the same.
 The last panel was computed with data recorded almost one year after the data used in the first three panels.

-Figure 3.11 shows four synthesized shot-gathers using data shown in the previous section investigating the character of the raw recordings.
+Figure 3.13 shows four synthesized shot-gathers using data shown in the previous section investigating the character of the raw recordings.
 The master trace used for correlation in all panels was the first trace on North end of line 2 (trace 118).
 All panels use the deconvolutional variant of correlation described by equation 3.2 and show the Eastern half of the array.
 Only 12 s of passive data was used to produce all the results in the figure.
-Panel a shows the first three seconds of the causal correlation lags using the data shown in Figure 3.4, which showed the ringing noise-train.
+Panel a shows the first three seconds of the causal correlation lags using the data shown in Figure 3.5, which showed the ringing noise-train.
 No strong events are present, but there are some faint ringing hyperbolas described by water velocity.